Welshy92/heritage-housing-analysis/README.md

 ### External Code

 - Custom functions used for data cleaning, feature engineering and correlation + PPS analysis from Churnometer walkthrough project by Code Institute, as well as adapting some of the code they used to make my predictive_analysis_ui.py file.

+## Potential future improvements/ lessons learned

+- Perhaps don't drop features at a stage as early as the first notebook.
+- Maybe test an alterative method to fill in the missing data points and see if that improves ML pipeline performances.
+However my pipeline was within acceptable parameters.

 ## Acknowledgements